-2.Legal framework
+2. Legal framework

 - 2.1 This policy has due regard to legislation and statutory guidance including, but not limited to, the following:

 - Section 80A of the Education Act 2002

 - Children and Social Work Act 2017

 - The Relationships Education, Relationships and Sex Education and Health Education (England) Regulations 2019

 - Equality Act 2010

 - DfE (2019) 'Relationships, Education, Relationships and Sex Education (RSE) and Health Education'

-- DfE (2013) 'Science programmes of study: key stages I and 2'
+- DfE (2013) 'Science programmes of study: key stages 1 and 2'

 - DfE (2020) 'Teaching about relationships, sex and health'

-- DFE (2024) Keeping Children Safe in Education. (especially Part 5)
+- DfE (2022) Keeping Children Safe in Education (particularly around child-on-child sexual violence and sexual harassment).

+- DfE (2021) Sexual Violence and Sexual Harassment between Children in Schools and Colleges

 - 2.2 This policy operates in conjunction with the following school policies:

 - Safeguarding and Child Protection Policy

 - Behaviour Policy

 - Anti-Bullying Policy

 - E-safety Policy

 - SEND/Inclusion Policy

 - Equal Opportunities Policy